videojs/blog/source/_drafts/Video-js-5-s-fluid-mode-and-playlist-picker.md

   flex: 1 1 30%;
 }
 ```
 This tells the player to grow and take up 3x the space as the playlist picker and defaults to 70% of the width.
-The playlist picker itself is defaults to 30% of the width and is allowed to grow and shrink as necessary.
+The playlist picker itself defaults to 30% of the width and is allowed to grow and shrink as necessary.
 Now if we load this in a browser we see a problem.
 The playlist isn't the right height:
 ![](videojs-playlist-small.png)
 This is because the playlist-ui plugin sets its own padding on the element that ends up overriding the `preview-player-dimensions` `padding-top`.
 We can fix this by forcing the `padding-top` we want.
 However, while this solves our height problem, where are our items?
 Oh, you need to scroll to get them.
 That seems less than ideal.